pisv/gethandly.wiki-playground/Step-Four.md

 "working copy" mode.
 Switching to working copy means that the source file's structure and properties will no longer correspond to the file's saved contents.
 Instead, those structure and properties will reflect the current contents of the source file's editor.
-To enable this, the editor should be integrated with the working copy infrastructure of Handly.
+To enable this, the editor ought to be integrated with Handly.

-Fortunately, our Foo language is Xtext-based, and Handly provides out-of-the-box integration of the working copy infrastructure with the Xtext editor.
-To make use of it, we need to make a few bindings in the Xtext UI module for the language:
+Fortunately, our Foo language is Xtext-based, and Handly provides out-of-the-box integration of the working copy facility with the Xtext editor.
+To make use of it, we need to introduce a few bindings in the Xtext UI module for the language:

 ```java
 // FooUiModule.java